ingresso-group/slate/source/includes/_intro.md

 <blockquote class="lang-specific shell">
 curl uses the -u flag to pass basic auth credentials in the format user:password.
 </blockquote>

+Two additional parameters can be included to control the user you connect with:

+1. Some of our partners require sub users for certain use cases such as running their own affiliate programme.

+2. It is possible to pass in a preferred language, overriding the HTTP header.

+These parameters are included in the URL after the version:

+`/f13/events.v1/USER/SUBUSER/LANG_CODE`

+Using a '-' for the subuser or language code will cause it to be ignored, so to ignore the subuser:

+`/f13/events.v1/USER/-/LANG_CODE`

 ## Errors